 Begun in 2005, www.strasbourgconsortium.org is dedicated to the discussion and exchange of ideas regarding cases brought before the European Court of Human Rights, particularly cases involving religion and freedom of belief issues.
 In addition to providing a resource to scholars and other leaders, this site allows for a continuing dialogue on these topics.
 The International Center for Law and Religion Studies works with several affiliated institutions to promote this discussion.

 The new journal was developed "in response to the recent proliferation of research and writing on the interaction of law and religion cutting across many disciplines."
-The launch of the Journal was marked by Oxford Journal of Law and Religion Colloquium, hosted by the Religion and International Relations Programme of the Centre for Christianity and Culture and held 19 April 2012 at Regent's Park College, Oxford, UK.... more
+The launch of the Journal was marked by Oxford Journal of Law and Religion Colloquium, hosted by the Religion and International Relations Programme of the Centre for Christianity and Culture and held 19 April 2012... more

 Islam and Political-Cultural Europe